Anxiety disorders come in many forms.

 PANIC DISORDER AND AGORAPHOBIA

 Panic attacks are associated with many different anxiety disorders; they involve sudden, intense physiological anxiety including symptoms like heart palpitations, hyperventilation, shaking/trembling, and shortness of breath.
 Panic attacks are sometimes associated with specific fears or worries.
 For some people, however, this intense physiological anxiety seems to come out of nowhere.
 If this has happened to you, and you often worry about having another panic attack, you might have panic disorder.
 Panic disorder involves repeated, unexpected panic attacks, with accompanying worry that you might have another panic attack.
-Sometimes, panic disorder escalates into increasing avoidance of situations where you might experience panic, such as exercise, driving, or being in crowded places.
+Sometimes, panic disorder escalates into increasing avoidance of situations where you might experience panic, such as exercise, driving, traveling far from home, or being in crowded places.
 This is called agoraphobia.
 Without treatment, agoraphobia may escalate into becoming completely home-bound.

 Sometimes, anxiety manifests in fears of specific objects or situations, like fears of flying, heights, bodies of water, snakes, dogs, seeing blood or getting a shot, etc. If you experience intense anxiety related to a specific situation and you try to avoid that situation at all cost, you may have a specific phobia.
 Some people with specific phobias may experience panic attacks when they try to confront the fear-inducing situation(s).